BERLIN LIFE HACKS

 In need of moving boxes?
 Don’t buy them!
 Moving boxes are expensive and harmful to the environment.
 Rent reusable boxes from Boxie24.
 They’ll deliver and pick up boxes from you.
 Best of all the boxes are weather protected and won’t get damaged if you’re moving in bad weather.
 Renting boxes is also way cheaper than buying them.

 For more information on moving house in Berlin, read our guide.

-iPlum offers various features, but our founder uses them to retain a virtual Canadian phone number (they also offer US numbers).
-As she still has financial interests in Canada and places like her bank and Paypal require a local phone number, as well as 2FA, iPlum allows her to keep a Canadian number on her German phone.
+iPlum offers various features, but I use them to retain a virtual Canadian phone number (they also offer US numbers).
+As I still have financial interests in Canada and my bank requires a local phone number for 2-factor authentication, iPlum allows me to keep a Canadian number on my German phone.

 Private insurance is especially suitable for freelancers or younger people not intending to stay in Germany beyond a few years.
 One of the best is ottonova.
 They are Germany’s first digital health insurance and almost everything can be done online or within their app.